isabel10/roche-case-study/README.md

 ## Description

-The input is given as an Excel document with the columns "source_id", "target_id", and "weights".
+The input is given as an Excel document with two sheets named "edges" and "nodes".
+The "edges" sheet contains columns "source_id", "target_id", and "weights".
 Each row represents a weighted directed edge from the source node to the target node.
+The "nodes" sheet contains the columns "node_id", "node_color", and "node_label".
+It is used to describe the names and colors of each node.
 The output consists of visualizations representing the given network.
 There are several options for choosing the visualization type.
 Both the dimension and the layout can be chosen from a dropdown menu.